Harry W. Gray House

-The Harry W. Gray House is a historic home located in Arlington, Virginia.
-It was built in 1881, and is two-story, three bay, "L"-shaped brick free-standing rowhouse dwelling in the Italianate style.
+The Harry W. Gray House is a historic home located in the Arlington View neighborhood of Arlington, Virginia.
+It was built in 1881, and is two-story, three-bay, L-shaped brick free-standing rowhouse dwelling in the Italianate style.
 It has a standing seam metal shed roof and full-width one-story front porch.
 It was built by Harry W. Gray (c.1851-1913), a former slave on General Robert E. Lee's Arlington House estate and the son of Selina Gray.
 It is a rare example of the brick rowhouse in Arlington County.

 It was listed on the National Register of Historic Places in 2004.